Disclosure under Chapter 9 Section 10 of | ExBulletin

-Orion Corporation: Disclosure under Section 10, Chapter 9 of the Securities Market Act (BlackRock, Inc.)
+Orion Corporation: Disclosure Under Chapter 9 Section 10 of the Securities Market Law (BlackRock, Inc.)

-Orion Corporation received a disclosure under Chapter 9, Section 5 of the Securities Market Act that the total number of Orion shares held directly or indirectly by BlackRock, Inc. and its funds increased on June 24.
-2021 above five (5) per cent of the total shares of Orion Corporations.
+Orion Corporation has received a disclosure under Chapter 9, Section 5 of the Securities Market Act that the total number of Orion shares held directly, indirectly or through financial instruments by BlackRock, Inc and its funds increased on June 29, 2021 to above five (5) percent of the total shares of Orion Corporations.

 |% of shares and voting rights